ziadhelou1/geodata_september2022_final_group_h/Task01/.ipynb_checkpoints/README-checkpoint.md

 ## Sub-Task 1.1 Answer:

-Working on Jupyter Notebook Task01, we setup an FTP server connection so we can extract all data automatically from DWD website, and import them into a Pandas dataframe.
+Working on Jupyter Notebook Task01, we setup an FTP server connection so we can extract all data automatically from DWD website, and import them into a Pandas dataframe.<br />
 After importing the data we realized a problem in the values column of the dataframe, the stations that have 4 digits altitude (over 1000 meters) are not showing first digit on the left.
-For example instead of showing 2965 meters of altitude for the station of Zugspitze, it shows 965 meters.
+For example instead of showing 2965 meters of altitude for the station of Zugspitze, it shows 965 meters.<br />
 After working on Jupyter Notebook Task01, and filter the stations that are active between 2017 and 2019 as stated in the question, we identified only 2 stations over 1000 meters of altitude.

-First we were asked to verify this hypothesis: "In the troposphere the mean annual temperature decreases approximately linearly with height."
+First we were asked to verify this hypothesis: "In the troposphere the mean annual temperature decreases approximately linearly with height."<br />
 We worked on 4 stations that have the ids of 2480, 6346, 2290, 5792.
-The altitudes of these stations are 108 meters, 531 meters, 977 meters, 2965 meters, respectively.
+The altitudes of these stations are 108 meters, 531 meters, 977 meters, 2965 meters, respectively.<br />
-We renamed the columns so the highest station "Zugspitze" will show the real altitude 2965 meters.
+We renamed the columns so the highest station "Zugspitze" will show the real altitude 2965 meters.<br />
 After plotting these 4 stations, we can verify the hypothesis.
 It is clearly demonstrated that each time the altitude is higher, the temperature is proportionally lower.

 ![Annual Mean Temperatures versus Altitude of 4 Stations in Bavaria](sub_task_1.1_2.PNG)

-To plot the temperature versus altitude of all Bavaria stations in a scatter plot, we did a series of steps in Task01 jupyter notebook.
+To plot the temperature versus altitude of all Bavaria stations in a scatter plot, we did a series of steps in Task01 jupyter notebook.<br />
 There are 2 stations in the results that have more than 1000 meters of altitude but they miss the first digit on the left so the results that we got shows a correlation between all the other stations, but only these 2 stations are not correlated with the others at all.

 ![Annual Mean Temperature of DWD stations in Bayern 2017-2019](sub_task_1.1.png)